maihd/raylib-beef/README.md

 	- Beef already has custom methods for text manupulation
 - rlgl bindings are **partly done**
 - Add `-sUSE_GLFW=3` on wasm32 target
+- This repo for personal using, I currently making 2D games, so many features does not have extensions.

 ## TODO:
 - Rewrite examples in Beef